 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where fabianite typically forms.
+Look in evaporite deposits country, the host setting where fabianite typically forms.
 If you start seeing boracite, danburite, anhydrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.